totalspectrum/spin2cpp/docs/basic.md

 ```
 the variable `tx` holds a pointer both to the `ser` object and to the particular method `tx` within it.
 Since this is dynamically allocated, it is possible for the `@` operator to fail and return `nil`.

+#### __builtin_alloca

+Instead of `new`, which allocates persistent memory on the heap, it is possible to allocate temporary memory with the `__builtin_alloca` operator.
+Memory allocated in this way may only be used during the lifetime of the function which allocated it, and may not be returned from that function or assigned to a global variable.
+Almost always it is better to use `new` than `__builtin_alloca`, but the latter is more efficient (but dangerous, because the pointer becomes invalid after the function that uses `__builtin_alloca` exits).

 ## Propeller Specific Features

 ### Input, Output, and Direction